-First, no prior consent of the relevant individual is required if the third party is located in a foreign country that the

-Commission considers has the same level of protection of personal information as Japan.
-On 23 January 2019, countries in the European Economic Area were designated as such by the Personal Information Protection Commission in exchange for the parallel decision by the European Commission that Japan ensures an adequate level of protection of personal data under article 45 of the General Data Protection Regulation.
-Such designation by the Commission covers the United Kingdom after Brexit.
+First, no prior consent of the relevant individual is required if the third party is located in a foreign country that the Commission considers has the same level of protection of PI as Japan.
+On 23 January 2019, countries in the European Economic Area were designated as such by the Commission in exchange for the parallel decision by the European Commission that Japan ensures an adequate level of protection of personal data under article 45 of the General Data Protection Regulation.
+Such designation by the Commission also covers the United Kingdom post-Brexit.
+The first review conducted on the Japan-EU mutual adequacy arrangement was completed by the Commission and the European Commission in April 2023.

 The second exception is applicable where the relevant third-party transferee has established a system to continuously ensure its undertaking of the same level of protective measures as private business operators using PI databases would be required under the APPI.
-According to the Personal Information Protection Commission's cross-sectoral administrative guidelines for the APPI (the Commission Guidelines), for this exception to apply, the private business operator and the foreign third party may ensure in a contract that:
+According to the Commission's cross-sectoral administrative guidelines for the APPI (the Commission Guidelines), for this exception to apply, the private business operator and the foreign third party may ensure in a contract that:

-- the third party undertakes such protective measures; and - if the third party is an intra-group affiliate, the data user and the foreign third party may rely on a privacy statement or internal policies applicable to the group that are appropriately drafted and enforced.
+- · the third party undertakes such protective measures; and - if the third party is an intra-group affiliate, the data user and the foreign third party may rely on a privacy statement or internal policies applicable to the group that are appropriately drafted and enforced.